WCSCourses/prs_2023/modules/Day3.docx.md

 --binary-target T \
 --out Results/CAD.highres.LEER2
 ```
+The results are written to the "Results" directory.
+Examine the results folder and each file that was generated.
+For more information about each file type, see  [here](https://choishingwan.github.io/PRSice/step_by_step/).
 Check the *.summary file in the Results folder where you will find the usual (Nagelkerke) R<sup>2</sup> and the adjusted (Lee) R<sup>2</sup>.

 >